Skip to content

 Example 2: Dashboard Page

-import { useChatContext } from '@cyborg-sdk/react';
+import { useCyborg } from '@cyborg-sdk/react'

 function DashboardPage() {

-const { stats, recentData } = useDashboard();
+const { stats, recentData } = useDashboard()

-pageData: {
+context: {

 totalRevenue: stats.revenue,